HBM/electron-scan/README.md

 ## Overview

-HBK Device Discovery is a desktop application that allows users to scan, discover, and configure HBK devices across your network.
+HBK Device Discovery is a desktop application that allows users to scan, discover, and configure HBK devices across their local network.
 Built with Electron, this application provides a native desktop experience while maintaining the reliability and features of the original web application.

 ## Installation